Panlizhi/panlizhi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in the School of Mechatronical Engineering, Beijing Institute of Technology [(BIT)](http://www.bit.edu.cn/).
-In 2021, I graduated with a Master’s degree from BIT.
-In 2018, I got my Bachelor’s degree in North University of China [(NUC)](http://www.nuc.edu.cn/).

 I received my Bachelor's degree from the North University of China [(NUC)](http://www.nuc.edu.cn/) in 2018, my Master's degree from the Beijing Institute of Technology [(BIT)](http://www.bit.edu.cn/) in 2021, and my Ph.D. degree from the School of Mechatronical Engineering, BIT, in 2026.

 <B>Email:</B> <font color='blue'>panlz_bit@hotmail.com</font>